JonathanBerkeley/Highlight-Generic/README.md

-# Highlight_Generic
+# Highlight Generic
-Generic version of highlight internal
+Generic version of highlight internal, for use as a base internal injected DLL